DataBiosphere/data-browser/google-analytics.md

 - Used to capture `fileType` dimension from front end data layer.
 - Corresponds to `fileType` custom dimension in Google Analytics.

+##### Index
+- Data entity type (eg Projects, Samples, Files).
+- Used to capture `index` dimension from front end data layer.
+- Corresponds to `index` custom dimension in Google Analytics.

+##### Min
+- Specific to age range searches.
+- Used to capture `min` dimension from front end data layer, used during
+- Corresponds to `min` custom dimension in Google Analytics.

+##### Max
+- Specific to age range searches.
+- Used to capture `max` dimension from front end data layer, used during
+- Corresponds to `max` custom dimension in Google Analytics.

 ##### Release Name
 - Used to capture `releaseName` dimension from front end data layer.
 - Corresponds to `releaseName` custom dimension in Google Analytics.

+##### Source
+- UI element where event was triggered from.
+- Used to capture `source` dimension from front end data layer.
+- Corresponds to `source` custom dimension in Google Analytics.

+##### Term
+- Used by search-related events when facet term is selected.
+- Used to capture `term` dimension from front end data layer.
+- Corresponds to `term` custom dimension in Google Analytics.

 ##### Tool Name
 - Used to capture `fileType` dimension from front end data layer.